 After each chamber has passed its version of the budget, the differences must be reconciled.
 Fiscal leaders representing both chambers meet to negotiate a final budget that will be submitted to the full Legislature.
-After final passage, the budget is delivered to the Governor for his or her signature.
+After final passage, the budget is delivered to the Governor for their signature.

 The Governor may veto all or part of the budget, which can eliminate funding for certain activities.
 However, the Governor cannot add money for an activity for which the Legislature provided no funding.
-Only after the Legislature passes a budget and the Governor signs it has the budget become law.
+Only after the Legislature passes a budget and the Governor signs it will the budget become law.

-In the 2021 Legislative Session, the Legislature will adopt a new budget for the 2021-23 biennium, and will amend appropriations for the 2019-21 biennium through a Supplemental Budget.
+In the 2023 Legislative Session, the Legislature will adopt a new budget for the 2023-25 biennium and will amend appropriations for the 2021-23 biennium through a Supplemental Budget.
 Generally, a supplemental budget represents mid-course corrections to the two-year spending plans to account for changes in school enrollments, prison populations, public assistance caseloads, or significant changes in the economy of the state.